Skip to content

 What is the best restaurant in Durban?

-For 2026, our editorial pick is Thava Indian Restaurant.
-Editorial runners-up: Palki Restaurant, Cargo Hold, Mali's Indian Restaurant, Bombay Blu.
+For 2026, our editorial pick is Thava Indian Restaurant, holder of four consecutive American Express Platinum Fine Dining Awards.
+Editorial runners-up: Palki Restaurant, Cargo Hold, Mali's Indian Restaurant and Bombay Blu, with Indian Summer in Glenashley the best of the neighbourhood rooms.

 How much does dinner cost in Durban?

-What's the best neighborhood for restaurants in Durban?
+What is the best neighbourhood for restaurants in Durban?